erikeldridge/app-quality-cookbook/tools/java_installation.md

 # Java

+## Motivation

+Java provides a mature, widely used programming language and runtime

+In terms of quality engineering, many tools are written in Java and/or are designed to support it.

+## Goals

+* Install Java
+* Gain experience with building software with it

 ## Install

+Java comes bundled with most systems.

 ## Verify

-1. create a file called hi.java
+1. Create a file called hi.java
-2. put hello world into it:
+1. Put hello world into it:
 ```
     class Hi {
         public static void main(String[] args) {